 The goal of Sabbath observance is to see a vision of the Messiah who created the world in seven days, and to see a vision of the Messiah's coming kingdom.
 The goal of the Torah is Messiah.
 Sabbath is a shadow picture concerning Messiah.
+We must prepare for the Messianic Sabbath.
 And when we are in the Messianic Kingdom, we will still observe the memorial seventh day Sabbath (Isaiah 66:23).